kbelisar/datalark/README.md

 # Examples - Sample Data

-This sample data ('dl_data') provided by this package are a mock-up of common response formats seen when alpha-numeric responses are allowed.
+The sample data ('dl_data') provided by this package are a mock-up of common response formats seen when alpha-numeric responses are allowed.
 The data are from 15 fictional participants and are as follows:

 | Variable Name    | Description                    |
 |------------------|--------------------------------|